Creating and Deploying a Facial Recognition System with Jupyter Notebooks and Anvil

 After you’ve configured the interface, double-click the submit button to open the code tab and automatically define a method that will be called when the button is clicked.
 Every form is a class, and events related to its components are defined as methods of that class.
 The anvil library is also imported by the autogenerated script.
 In the ‘button_1_click’ method, you will receive a response from the backend (notebook) and display it.

-First, get the response by calling the server.call method.
+method.
 This method accepts a string representing the name of the function to be called from the notebook and an argument representing the uploaded file to be parsed.

 def button_1_click(self, **event_args):

-response = server.call('check_image', self.file_loader_1.file)
+= server.call('check_image', self.file_loader_1.file) response

-The function name is check_image and the file is accessed via self.file_loader_1.file.
-Here you see that the uploaded file can be accessed from the file_loader_1 object using the.file` method.
+.file` method.
 If you renamed your file loader object, get the new name from the right-hand Code Snippet panel.
 The response is then unpacked into two variables.

-residents, n_visitors = response
+= response residents, n_visitors

 The text to be sent as a response is composed as done in the notebook.